pochito427/twilio-phonecall-demoapp/README.md

 ## Deployment instructions

-Before database creation and initialization, check if you are on project root directory and run on your console or CLI next command for installing dependencies: npm install
+Before running this project, check if you are on project root directory and run on your console or CLI next command for installing dependencies: npm install

-After database creation and initialization, check if you are on project root directory and run on your console or CLI next command: node make_call.js
+After that, check if you are on project root directory and run on your console or CLI next command: node make_call.js

 Check on your console or CLI if your localhost server is running.